SteveCastle/sunkware-blog/src/pages/blog/2018-12-16-shopping-with-hooks.md

   - e-commerce
 ---

-I was curious to see what an e-commerce platform might look like if rewritten with hooks.
-This shop app is a toy demonstration of some patterns that might be used to construct some of the fundamental features of a shop, with product search and filtering, a detail view, and a cart system.
-I plan to expand and refactor it slowly overtime as the hooks ecosystem evolves over the coming months to use as a reference.
+What might an e-commerce UI library might look like if rewritten with hooks?
+This shop app is an experiment using some of patterns that might be helpful in the design of such a library.
+As the hooks ecosystem evolves over the coming months I plan to expand and refactor it slowly overtime to use as a reference.

 ## The Goal

-Build a general purpose shop library that can be imported into any react app, connected to an API, and provide pluggable shop functionality to be implemented however the user wants in their components.
+Build a general purpose shop UI library that can be imported into any react app, connected to an API, and provide pluggable shop functionality with minimal declarative setup.
 The excellent Algolia InstantSearch react library is an inspiration for this.

 ## The Architecture